AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 ### Configuring the statistic to calculate {#configuring-the-statistic-to-calculate}

 Then specify the calculations to be applied to the collected data.
-By default, the descriptive analysis wizard carries out a simple count of the values.
+By default, the descriptive analysis assistant carries out a simple count of the values.

 This window lets you define the list of statistics to be calculated.

 ![](assets/reporting_descriptive_quickstart_step_4.png)

 To create a new statistic, click the **[!UICONTROL Add]** button.
-For more on this, refer to [Statistics calculation](../../reporting/using/using-the-descriptive-analysis-wizard.md#statistics-calculation).
+For more on this, refer to [Statistics calculation](../../reporting/using/using-the-descriptive-analysis-assistant.md#statistics-calculation).

 ### Viewing and using the report {#viewing-and-using-the-report}

-The last step of the wizard displays the table and the chart.
+The last step of the assistant displays the table and the chart.

 You can store, export or print data using the tool bar above the table.
 For more on this, refer to [Processing a report](../../reporting/using/processing-a-report.md).